-Conservative treatment is prolonged rest with corrective shoeing to apply a dramatically raised heel (up to 12°), but a satisfactory bony union at the fracture site seldom occurs.
-The prognosis is guarded to poor.
+Conservative treatment is prolonged rest with corrective shoeing to apply a dramatically raised heel (up to 12°); however, a bony union at the fracture site is seldom satisfactory, and the prognosis is guarded to poor.
 Surgical repair by lag screw has been described to have a better prognosis.

 Last full review/revision September 2015 by James K. Belknap, DVM, PhD, DACVS